 There may also be other issues to resolve, such as the custody of minor children.
-For details on partner visa processing, see booklet 1, Partner Migration, which is available on the department's website www.immi.gov.au/allforms/ or from any departmental office.
+For details on partner visa processing, see booklet 1, Partner Migration, which is available on the department's website www.immi.gov.au/allforms/ or from any office of the department.